For information about Google Drive, see the Google Help Center: Find files in Google Drive.

 |Locate files in Google Drive with the AODocs Smartbar|

-Locate files in your standard Google Drive
+Locate files in standard Google Drive

-Search for files from Google Drive
+Search for files in Google Drive

 1. In Google Drive, enter a keyword in the search bar and press Enter.
 A list of files and folders matching your keyword search appears.